brianswisher/coffee-react-quickstart/README.md

 ## Development
 Run in the root of your directory: `cult watch`

-This will watch the src directories and build on changes and placed the built css and js files in the public directory.
-It'll serve everything in the /public directory at localhost:8080
+This will watch the src directories and build on changes and placed the built css and js files in the build directory.
+It'll serve everything in the /build directory at localhost:8080

 Then try editing `src/scripts/hello_world.cjsx` and see your changes magically show up in your browser with *no* page reload!

 ### If styles don't show up
 Restart `cult watch` and reload your browser.

 The problem is that I have Webpack setup to package CSS for the browser but we're using Sass/Compass before Webpack.
-On the first run, the `public/main.css` file is empty as Sass hasn't done its thing yet so Webpack requires an empty file and no styles show up in the browser.
-On the next start of `cult watch` the `public/main.css` file *has* been compiled by Sass so styles will now show up in the browser.
+On the first run, the `build/main.css` file is empty as Sass hasn't done its thing yet so Webpack requires an empty file and no styles show up in the browser.
+On the next start of `cult watch` the `build/main.css` file *has* been compiled by Sass so styles will now show up in the browser.

 # Production build
 To build for production, simply run `cult build`